rossslaney/forms-rn-cli/readme.md

 # forms-rn-cli

-An opinionated CLI for React-Redux applications in React Native that aims to take away the boilerplate from developing react-redux applications.
+A opinionated CLI for React-Redux applications in React Native that aims to take away the boilerplate from developing react-redux applications.
 Inspired by ASP.NET Web Forms - Each 'Screen' or 'Container' has a 'codebehind' file where you define the function available to that front-end component as well as what connections that component will have to the SessionStore.

+—————————

 ## Create a New FormsRN Project